saels/loan-default-prediction/README.md

 ## 🔍 Key Takeaways

-Under the payoff assumptions used in the notebook, the **pruned decision tree produces the highest displayed test profit at $462,000**, compared with **$438,000** for multivariable logistic regression and **$415,000** for XGBoost.
+Under the payoff assumptions used in the notebook, the **pruned decision tree produces the highest displayed test profit per applicant at $161.82**, compared with **$153.41** for multivariable logistic regression and **$145.35** for XGBoost.
 The result is a useful reminder that the most complex model is not necessarily the best choice once business value and interpretability are considered together.

 The experiment also shows why a default 0.50 cutoff may be inappropriate in credit risk.
 The cost of approving a future defaulter can be very different from the cost of declining a safe borrower, so threshold selection should be tied to expected value rather than convention alone.